Approximating Fixpoints of Approximated Functions: Dampened Mann Iteration for Known Functions

 \subsection{Approximating the Fixpoint of Known Functions}

 For an approximation scheme to be reasonable, it should at least converge to the correct solution $\mu f$ when we use the exact function $f$ at every step.
-Hence, here, we focus on the case in which $f_n=f$ for all $n\in\N_0$ and identify conditions which ensure convergence.
-By abuse of notation, we will identify $f$ with the sequence $(f_n)$ with $f_n=f$ for all $n\in\N_0$ when necessary.
+Hence, we first focus on the case in which $f_n=f$ for all $n\in\N_0$ and identify conditions which ensure convergence.
+By abuse of notation, we will sometimes identify $f$ with the sequence $(f_n)$ with $f_n=f$ for all $n\in\N_0$.